Distinguished lecturers

 Faculty of Transport and Traffic Sciences (Croatia)

-Mario Fiolić is an Assistant at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia) and the Department for Traffic Signalling.
-He is an expert in the quality control of road markings and signs, road asset management and overall road safety.
-He actively participates in the teaching process and works on scientific and professional projects with an emphasis on road safety, road markings and signs, driving simulator research, eye tracking, etc. Currently, he is writing his doctoral thesis “Determining the correlation between the driver’s psychophysical load and the quality of the traffic signaling during night-time conditions”.
-He was a member of the team that won the IRF GRAA 2018 (International Road Federation) award in the category “Quality Management” for the project: “Implementation of RFID Technology in Traffic Signs Database Inventory”.
-His research interests include the influence of road markings and signs on driver behavior, driving simulator research, eye tracking, road safety, etc. Also, he is the author of several scientific and professional papers as well as a member of the Croatian Chamber of Transport Engineers.
+Mario Fiolić is Assistant at the Faculty of Transport and Traffic Sciences, University of Zagreb (Croatia) and the Department for Traffic Signalling.
+He is expert in the quality control of road markings and signs, road asset management and overall road safety.
+He actively participates in the teaching process and work on scientific and professional projects with emphasis on road safety, road markings and signs, driving simulator research, eye tracking, etc. He defended his doctoral thesis in 2021 titled: “Determining the correlation between the driver’s psychophysical load and the quality of the traffic signalling during night-time conditions”.
+He was the member of the team that won the IRF GRAA 2018 (International Road Federation) award in the category “Quality Management” for the project: “Implementation of RFID Technology in Traffic Signs Database Inventory”.
+His research interests include influence of road markings and signs on driver’s behavior, driving simulator research, eye tracking, road safety etc. Also, he is the author of several scientific and professional papers as well as member of Croatian Chamber of Transport Engineers.